brizio321/Matlab2TurtleBotAPI/README.md

 ## Examples and how-to
 ### Reading LDS values
-This wants to be a simple example to show how put all the pieces together.
+This is a simple example to show how put all the pieces together.
 The goal is to write an application that (indefinitely) acquire LDS sensor's values and plot data.
 Starting from *Template* file and apply necessary changes would be a straightforward approach.
 First of all, starts from name: call the new file, and the class, *ReadScan*.